 It’s funny, I get a lot of REALLY weird questions submitted via this website and our associated social media pages – Things like “Are the Bellagio Fountains turned on” or “How much does it cost to check in early at South Point”.

-One question that seems to find its way into our inbox from time to time is “What Las Vegas hotels have a lazy river?”
+One question that seems to find its way into my inbox from time to time is “What Las Vegas hotels have a lazy river?”
 Luckily, that is an easier question to address.
 It makes sense.
 After all, what beats floating slowly in an infinite circle with a beverage in hand?

-Below, we’ll dive into (pun intended) Las Vegas hotels that have a lazy river.
+Below, I’ll dive into (pun intended) Las Vegas hotels that have a lazy river.